Welcome!

 Best Answer

-In statistics, a hypothesis is a specific statement or assumption about a population parameter (such as the mean, proportion, or variance) that can be tested using sample data.
+A hypothesis is a specific statement or assumption about a population parameter (such as the mean, proportion, or variance) that can be tested using sample data.

 • A hypothesis is a claim or assumption about the population.